ongzhixian/zhixian.pythonanywhere.com/_docs/01-overview.md

 ## Running coverage

+Use this to discover uncovered files.

+`coverage run --source="./forum_app,tests" -m unittest discover tests`

+Use this to only calculate coverage for tested files.

- coverage run -m unittest discover tests
+`coverage run -m unittest discover tests `

- coverage report
+Then use one of the following to generate a report.

+ `coverage report`
 -- OR --
- coverage html
+`coverage html`

 # Notes PythonAnywhere